LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    If the Back/Select button is held down for the specified number of milliseconds, a Home/Guide button press is emulated.

-   ..
-Tip:: If back_button_timeout < 0, then the Home/Guide button will not be emulated.
+   .. tip:: If back_button_timeout < 0, then the Home/Guide button will not be emulated.

 **Default**
    ``-1``